Defunct schools in the Metropolitan Borough of Dudley: Mons Hill School

 Mons Hill School was a secondary school on the Wren's Nest Estate in Dudley, England.
 It was opened in April 1965 as Wrens Nest Secondary School, to replace Wolverhampton Street School (which had been open since 1880) in Dudley town centre, and gave education to pupils aged 11 to 16 years (with the starting age rising to 12 from September 1972).
-Construction had started during 1963 with the intention of having the school open for the beginning of the academic year in September 1964, but it missed the target completion date by seven months.
+Construction began in 1963 with the intention of having the school open for the beginning of the academic year in September 1964, but it missed the target completion date by seven months.

-On the introduction of comprehensive education across Dudley borough in September 1975, it was renamed Mons Hill School.
+On the introduction of comprehensive education across Dudley borough in September 1975, Wrens Nest Secondary School was renamed Mons Hill School.
 Soon afterwards, Mons Hill was widely regarded as the worst secondary school in the borough; pupil numbers fell and O-Level (GCSE from 1988) results were dismal.
-By September 1988, just over 200 pupils were on the school roll and Dudley council decided that the school was no longer viable and would close in July 1991, as part of a reorganisation of education in the borough, which involved several secondary schools being closed or merged, as well as the secondary school entry age in the north of the borough being reverted to 11.
-However, the loss of some pupils to other local schools, as well as a smaller than expected number of 12-year-olds transferring to the school from primary schools in September 1989, enabling the closure date to be brought forward a year to July 1990, after which remaining pupils and staff were split between Castle High School and the Coseley School.
-This brought the future of the 25-year-old school buildings under uncertainty.
+By September 1988, just over 200 pupils were on the school roll and Dudley council decided that the school was no longer viable.
+The school was set to close in July 1991 as part of a reorganisation of education in the borough, which involved several secondary schools being closed or merged, as well as the secondary school entry age in the north of the borough being reverted to 11.
+However, the loss of some pupils to other local schools, as well as a smaller than expected number of 12-year-olds transferring to the school from primary schools in September 1989, enabled the closure date to be brought forward a year to July 1990, after which remaining pupils and staff were split between Castle High School and the Coseley School.
+This brought the future of the 25-year-old school buildings into uncertainty.
 The Coseley School expressed interest in using it as a temporary annex for a few years until adequate classroom space could be created at their Ivyhouse Lane site, and there was also a suggestion that some of the site could be incorporated into Wren's Nest Nature Reserve.
-However, in September 1990, it became a campus of Dudley College and a multi-million pound extension with high quality facilities for skilled trades such as construction, hairdressing and motor engineering, was completed in 1993.
-This replaced a previous annexe of Dudley College on nearby Sedgley Road West.
+However, in September 1990, it became a campus of Dudley College and a multi-million-pound extension with high-quality facilities for skilled trades such as construction, hairdressing and motor engineering was completed in 1993.
+This replaced a previous annex of Dudley College on nearby Sedgley Road West.
 However, most of the facilities were transferred to new buildings in Dudley town centre in September 2012.
 The bulk of the Mons Hill buildings were demolished three years later.
 Part of the site, including the Construction Centre, remained in use for a further six years, when further new buildings for Dudley College were opened in the town centre.
-These buildings were then taken over by the Wenlock School, which caters for pupils with special needs.
+These buildings were then taken over by the Wenlock School, which caters to pupils with special needs.
 The site of the demolished buildings has since been redeveloped for housing.

 Sam Allardyce, former manager of the England national football team, attended the school from 1966 to 1970.